jaredhuling/jaredhuling.github.io/_posts/2014-03-16-first-r-package.md

 ## Accelerated crossprod function

-A project I've been working on requires fast evaluation of $X^TX$ for a design matrix $$X$$.
+A project I've been working on requires fast evaluation of $X^TX$ for a design matrix $X$.
 I found a great example in the [paper](http://www.jstatsoft.org/v52/i05/paper) for [RcppEigen](http://cran.r-project.org/web/packages/RcppEigen/index.html) by Douglas Bates and Dirk Eddelbuettel for just such a thing. **RcppEigen** provides a simple and effective interfact between R and the blazing-fast **Eigen** C++ library for numerical linear algebra.
 Their example uses **inline**, a nice tool for inline C++ code in R, and I a made a proper **R** function from that.
 The following showcases the speed of **Eigen**.
-Note that since $$X^TX$$ is symmetric, we only have to compute half of the values, which further reduces computation time.
+Note that since $X^TX$ is symmetric, we only have to compute half of the values, which further reduces computation time.

 {% highlight r %}